 With some patience, you can lower your experience mod and save money.
 Please contact our Claims Department at 608-257-3795 and ask for Susan Dorsch or Peg Kramer with questions.

-If you'd like to learn more, sign up for Peg's webinar: Light Duty - Not Just for Worker's Compensation
+If you'd like to learn more, sign up for Peg's webinar: Life Cycle of a Worker's Compensation Clam